Miguel Grau de Abancay

 The club is the biggest of Abancay city, and one of the biggest in the Apurímac Province.

 The club was founded in 1955 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-Club Deportivo Miguel Grau was founded with the name of Club Deportivo Miguel Grau in honor to the Peruvian naval officer Miguel Grau.
+The club was founded with the name of Club Deportivo Miguel Grau in honor of the Peruvian naval officer Miguel Grau.
 The club adopted the name of Club Unión Grauína Abancay until 2004.